Rolls-Royce Ghost: Ghost Series I (2021–2025)

+Ghost Series II (2025–)

+The updated second-generation Ghost was officially revealed by Rolls-Royce on 9 October, 2024.

+Changes in the exterior include restyled front and rear fascias, including slimmer headlights, a slightly larger Pantheon grille, redesigned bumper and redesigned taillight graphics.
+Two 22-inch nine-spoke wheel designs, as well as the new color "Mustique Blue" are new options.

+The interior features new upholstery options, including Placed Perforation and Duality Twill.
+The latter is a bamboo-made fabric incorporating over 11 miles of thread and 2.2 million stiches; it required 1 year of development and adds 20 hours to the building process of each model.
+A new Gray Stained Ash wood veneer is also available.

-Rolls-Royce Ghost Black Badge
+Ghost Black Badge

-The Rolls-Royce Ghost Black badge is a high performance variant of the second generation Ghost unveiled in October 2021.
+The Rolls-Royce Ghost Black Badge is a high performance variant of the second generation Ghost unveiled in October 2021.
 It differs from the standard model in appearance due to black exterior detailing.

-It shares the same 6.75-litre V-12 of the standard model and its all-wheel-drive chassis, but the engine has been tuned to produce 592 hp.
+It shares the same 6.75-litre V-12 with the standard model and its all-wheel-drive chassis, but the engine has been tuned to produce 592 hp.
 It also returns an estimated 14 mpgus.
 It can accelerate from 0 to 60 mph in 4.2 seconds and to 100 mph in 10.3 seconds.
 It has a top speed of 155 mph.

-It is currently priced at $442,700 (base).